HumabHatterZed/WhistleWindInscryptionMods/README.md

 * Grinder ⚙️
 	* This card gains the stats of the cards sacrificed to play it.
 * The Train 🚂
 	* One turn after this card is played, kill all cards on the board.
-If the card is not the ticket taker, only kill the card's allies at a 10% chance.
+If this card is not the ticket taker, only kill the card's allies at a 10% chance.
 * Burning 🔥
 	* The opposing card takes 1 damage at the end of their turn.
 * Regenerator 💗